ka-de/cringe.live/content/docs/yiff_toolkit/comfyui/Experimental Stuff.md

 ---

-You can now drag and drop nodes from the Node Library sidebar to your workflow, which you can also search!
+You can now drag and drop nodes from the Node Library in the new sidebar section to your workflow, which you can also search using fuzzy matching!

+Fuzzy search allows you to find nodes in the Node Library even if you don't remember their exact names.
+It works by matching the characters you type to the characters in the node names, even if they're not in the same order.
+This makes it easier to find nodes without having to remember their exact names.

 <div style="text-align: center;">
     <video style="width: 100%;" autoplay loop muted playsinline>